-Here are five things that are known to make tinnitus worse and our top tips for dealing with them.
+Here are five things that may make tinnitus worse and our top tips for dealing with them.

 Loud sounds from concerts, festivals, motorbikes, fireworks, and machinery can cause short-term tinnitus.
-(Prolonged exposure to loud noises also may damage your hearing.)
+(Also, prolonged exposure to loud noises also may damage your hearing.)

 Tip: Avoid loud noises.
 Distance yourself from the source of the noise.
 In noisy environments, wear earplugs or other hearing protection.